zackees/zcmds_win32/README.md

 [![Linting](https://github.com/zackees/zcmds_win32/actions/workflows/lint.yml/badge.svg)](https://github.com/zackees/zcmds_win32/actions/workflows/lint.yml)
 [![Win_Tests](https://github.com/zackees/zcmds_win32/actions/workflows/push_win.yml/badge.svg)](https://github.com/zackees/zcmds_win32/actions/workflows/push_win.yml)

 Optional zcmds package for win32 to make it feel more like a linux distribution.
+This is a great package to use if you want to use things like `tee`, `grep` and unix commands and have it work on windows.

 # Commands